-Death Knight — Tank, Scrapper-type DPSer, with a few elements of Trapper or Petmaster thrown in, again depending on Talents.
+Death Knight — Tank, Scrapper-type DPSer or Blademaster-type DPSer, with a few elements of Damage Over Time or Petmaster thrown in, again depending on Talents.
 (Tank, DPS)

 Druid — A mode-shifting Jack.
-With Talents, they can become a better Nuker, a better Healer, a better Tank, or a better Ninja-type DPSer.
+With Talents, they can become a better Nuker, a better Healer, a better Tank, or a better Backstabber/Scrapper-type DPSer.
 They are the only class in the game to have four separate specialization trees instead of three, due to their versatility.
-(Heal, Tank, DPS)
+(Heal, Tank, melee DPS, ranged DPS)

-Hunter — Ranger-type DPSer, Petmaster, Trapper who uses Traps.
+Hunter — Archer-type DPSer, Petmaster, Trapper who uses Traps.
 (DPS)

 Mage — Nuker, Mezzer.
-Frost mages have elements of Pet Master.
+Frost mages have elements of Pet Master by the virtue of a permanent elemental pet.
 (DPS)

 Monk — A Jack that depends on Talents to become either an Avoidance Tank, a Healer, or a Scrapper-type DPSer.
 (Heal, Tank, DPS).

-Paladin — A "Jack of all, master of one" that depends on Talents to become an effective Tank, Healer, or Scrapper-type DPSer with limited Mezzer capabilities.
+Paladin — A "Jack of all, master of one" that depends on Talents to become an effective Mitigation Tank with some Regeneration elements from powerful self-healing, Healer, or Blademaster DPSer.
 Healer has some elements of Preemptive Healers, though not as many as a priest.
 (Tank, Heal, DPS)

-Priest — Healer and weak Nuker, but can use Talents to become a strong Nuker, weak Healer.
-Only class with two Healing trees, one for Classic Healer and one for Preemptive Healer (Though both have bits of the other) (Heal, DPS)
+Priest — Healer and weak Nuker, but can become a ranged DPS with damage split between Nuker and DoT Master archetypes.
+Only class with two Healing trees, one for Classic Healer and one for Preemptive Healer (Though both have bits of the other).
+(Heal, DPS)

-Shaman — Like the Paladin, uses Talents to become a Nuker, DPSer, or Healer.
+Shaman — Can become a Nuker, Scrapper, or Healer.
 Trapper who uses Devices called Totems.
 (DPS, Heal)

 Healer - Any class can learn medical skills as a mortal, but the best at it are the Advocate (aura that heals over time, self-sacrifice skill to instantly heal everybody nearby) and Lightspeaker (summons pets that heal good-aligned characters).
 Both classes are also excellent at removing debuffs.

 Nuker: any caster class can learn area-effect spells, but Wizards do more spell damage for less mana than any other class.
-The Void Walker and Advocate classes can also throw out a lot of hurt.
+The Void Walker, Doom Howler and Advocate classes can also throw out a lot of hurt.

 Mezzer: The Dark Oppressor, as the name suggests.
 More (and more painful) negative status effects than any other class.
 It's also one of the few classes that can inflict unsoakable damage.

 Petmaster: The Lightspeaker, Wyrm Master, and Elementalist classes.
-All can summon a limited number of powerful pets.
-The Revenant also has several pet skills, but it is not the main focus of the class.
+All can summon a squadron of powerful pets.
+The Holy Champion, Nexus Champion and Doom Howler also have several pet skills, although pets aren't the main focus of these classes.